 Definition: Assessing the maturity of a particular technology involves determining its readiness for operations across a spectrum of environments with a final objective of transitioning it to the user.
 Application to an acquisition program also includes determining the fitness of a particular technology to meet the customer's requirements and desired outcome for operations.

-Keywords: disruptive technology, emerging technology, mature technology, revolutionary technology, sustaining technologies, technological innovation, technology assessment, technology insertion, technology readiness, TRL
+Keywords: disruptive technology, emerging technology, mature technology, revolutionary technology, sustaining technologies, technical risk, technological innovation, technology assessment, technology insertion, technology readiness, TRA, TRL

-MITRE SE Roles & Expectations: Systems engineers (SEs) are expected to anticipate future technology needs and changes based on a broad understanding of the systems context and environment, recommend long-term technology strategies that achieve business/mission objectives, and exploit innovation.
+MITRE SE Roles and Expectations: Systems engineers (SEs) are expected to anticipate future technology needs and changes based on a broad understanding of the systems context and environment, recommend long-term technology strategies that achieve business/mission objectives, and exploit innovation.
 As part of acquisition planning, the ability to successfully procure new technology and systems involves assessing current technology to support the program requirements.
-Understanding how to assess technology readiness, apply technologies to a program, and mature technologies for insertion are an important part of what MITRE systems engineers are expected to provide our customers.
+Understanding how to assess technology readiness, apply technologies to a program, and mature technologies for insertion is an important part of what MITRE SEs are expected to provide our customers.
 And because MITRE serves a role independent from commercial industry, MITRE is often asked to independently assess a particular technology for "readiness."

 Best Practices and Lessons Learned

-Technology Hype Cycle: One way to look at technology maturity is through a Gartner hype cycle : a graphic representation of the maturity, adoption, and business application of specific technologies.
-Gartner uses hype cycles to characterize the over-enthusiasm or "hype" and subsequent disappointment that typically follow the introduction of new technologies.
-A generic example of Gartner hype cycles is shown in Hype Cycles (Figure 1 below).
+Technology hype cycle.
+One way to look at technology maturity is through a Gartner hype cycle : a graphic representation of the maturity, adoption, and business application of specific technologies.
+Gartner uses hype cycles to characterize the over-enthusiasm, or "hype," and subsequent disappointment that typically follow the introduction of new technologies.
+A generic example of Gartner hype cycles is shown in Figure 1.

 A hype cycle in Gartner's interpretation has five steps: